Search

 Step 4: Serve the Project#

-Run the project locally using the development server provided by the bundler configured in your project.
-In this case, we’re using Vite, so execute the following command:
+Run the project locally using the bundler configured in your project.
+This example uses Vite with the following command:

 Terminal window